6 Security Flaws That Led to the Destruction of the Death Star

 So where did it all go wrong?
 I’ve narrowed the destruction of the Death Star down to six critical security flaws and what could have been done to correct them.

-Click the link below to find out what they are and may the fourth be with you!
+Click the link below to find out what they are and may the force be with you!

 Security Is Our Business, Too

 For professionals who recommend, buy and install all types of electronic security equipment, a free subscription to Security Sales & Integration is like having a consultant on call.
 You’ll find an ideal balance of technology and business coverage, with installation tips and techniques for products and updates on how to add sales to your bottom line.

 A free subscription to the #1 resource for the residential and commercial security industry will prove to be invaluable.
 Subscribe today!